 Payments under a fee petition can be paid directly by Social Security.
-The SSA has set a program in place for direct payment of attorney fees with disability benefits.
+The SSA has a program set in place for direct payment of attorney fees with past-due disability benefits.
 Under this program, the SSA will withhold part of your past-due benefits for payment of the authorized fee.
 (For an attorney to be paid under this system, you must be entitled to past-due benefits.)

-If you are not entitled to past-due benefits but you owe your lawyer because the SSA approved the fee petition, you must pay the attorney fee out of your current monthly disability benefits.
+If you aren't entitled to past-due benefits but you owe your lawyer because the SSA approved a fee petition, you must pay the attorney fee out of your current monthly disability benefits.